nmfs-ost/noaa-fit-resources/_posts/2021-07-27-R-workflow.md

 ---
-title: "Practical R Workflow Workshop for NMFS Scientists"
+title: "Practical R Workflow Workshop for NOAA Fisheries Scientists"
-excerpt: "RStudio Products"
+excerpt: "Self-guided resources to learn about using R in a reproducible way"
 date: 2021-07-27
 toc: true
 categories: